banzaicloud/drone-plugin-zeppelin-client/README.md

-## Zeppelin API client plugin for Drone
+## Zeppelin API client plugin for CI/CD workflow

-Zeppelin REST API client plugin for Drone.
+Zeppelin REST API client plugin for CI/CD workflow.
 A step in the Pipeline PaaS CI/CD component to create / update / delete and also run a Zeppelin notebook via Zeppelin's REST API.
 You had to specify desired state of Zeppelin notebook in zeppelin_notebook_state option.
 These are the valid states: